Art-Sells/Arells/Build-Notes.md

 #### Metatags/ Description (Home)
 - Alter: "Import Small Amounts of Bitcoin, ensure that they never lose value."

+### After Completion
+- Users:
+- - Import Bitcoin using Coinbase (Base), it's free to and will cost pennies to export.
+- - Accepting only the first 150 Investors (until our L3 is built) talk about releasing Sell CBBTC to USDC and ability to export it into any DEX/CEX, then work on Export BTC(CBBTC)
+- - Add "Discord" section for any questions
+- Team:
+- - Fund Arells Fee Funder with 150 USD in ETH on Base (check and replenish everyweek/day until BASE L3 is complete)
+- - review ##Base
+- - Review HPM Assets (Number of Investors, etc amd remove sign-up if 150~ MAU/I is hit)

 ### Last Resort
 - Create separate Wallet to handle where we get our 3% fee...